Updated: July 14, 2025

 | Your deductible | Same — does not change | Same — does not change |

-Regardless of which path you’re considering, these six areas determine whether any shop — DRP or independent — is qualified to handle your vehicle’s repair.
-Use this framework to evaluate both options side by side.
+Regardless of whether you are considering a DRP shop or an independent facility, these six factors determine whether any shop is qualified to handle your vehicle’s repair.
+Apply this framework equally to both options — and choose based on answers, not assumptions.

 -